Jeff Corsaletti

-Jeffrey Arthur Corsaletti is a former American professional baseball outfielder.
+Jeffrey Arthur Corsaletti is an American former professional baseball outfielder.

 Early life

 Corsaletti grew up in Port Charlotte, Florida and attended Charlotte High School where he was a standout in baseball and football.

 College

 Corsaletti attended the University of Florida on a baseball scholarship.
 In 2005, he was a member of the Florida Gators baseball team that went to the College World Series for the first time since 1998; the team lost in the finals to Texas.
 In 2005, Corsaletti was named to the SEC All-Tournament Team and the NCAA Gainesville Regional All-Tournament Team.
 He led the Gators in 2005 with 100 hits, 2 boils, 18 doubles, 50 walks and a .454 on-base percentage.
 In four years for the Gators, batted .331 with 56 doubles, 23 homers and 159 RBIs in 239 games.

 In 2005, Corsaletti was named a third team All-American by the National Collegiate Baseball Writers Association (NCBWA).